Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Related Work

-Our method belongs to the third category of common latent space models.
-In~\cite{hemis,hved}, the authors compute variational statistics (mean, variance) to construct unified representations for segmentation.
-Chartsias et. al~\cite{chartsias} obtain fused representations by minimizing inter-modal feature distances.
-Multi-source information is modeled using correlation constraint~\cite{latent} or region-aware fusion blocks~\cite{rfnet} to encode shared representations.
+Researchers have broadly used three techniques to perform brain tumor segmentation from missing modalities including \textit{knowledge distillation} (KD) ~\cite{kd1,kd2,kd3,kd4,kd5}, \textit{generative modeling}~\cite{gen1,gen2,gen3,gen4,gen5} and \textit{shared representation learning}~\cite{hemis,hved,urn,chartsias,rfnet,mmformer,mfi,d2net,gpvae,moddrop++,latent,robust}.
+ACN~\cite{kd3} trains a separate teacher-student pipeline for each subset of modalities.
+Among the generative models, MM-GAN~\cite{gen1} uses a U-Net to impute missing modalities while a PatchGAN learns to discriminate between real and synthesized inputs.
+A major drawback of KD and GAN-based approaches is their inability to perform well when all modalities are not present for a subject during training.
+Moreover, the unstable and non-converging nature of a 3D generator may lead to degraded quality of synthesized images, eventually affecting downstream performance.
+Our method belongs to the third category, i.e., shared latent space models.
+In~\cite{hemis,hved}, the authors compute variational statistics to construct unified representations for segmentation.
+Multi-source information is modeled using a correlation constraint~\cite{latent} or region-aware fusion blocks~\cite{rfnet} to encode shared representations.
 Recent frameworks~\cite{mfi,mmformer} in this genre advocate for exploiting intra/inter-modality relations through graph and transformer-based modeling.
 Such approaches usually lack flexibility for adaptation to all missing scenarios.
-They yield sub-optimal performance due to failure in retrieval of discriminative features generally existing in full modality data.
-Furthermore, these approaches can learn biased mappings among the available modalities leading to poor generalizable performance for modalities not encountered in training.
+They yield sub-optimal performance due to failure in the retrieval of discriminative features generally existing in full modality data.
+Furthermore, these approaches can learn biased mappings among the available modalities leading to poor generalizability for modalities not encountered in training.